jgyunbyun/Simulation1/README.md

 2. produce seeds
 3. calculating competition index in Silva
 4. remove competitive seedlings
-5. simulation 1 periods in Silva
+5. Select trees which will not die
-6. prevent unexpected tree death
+6. simulation 1 periods in Silva